fly-man-/corrade-11-docker/README.dockerhub.md

-# corrade-docker
+# Corrade 11 Docker Container

-This repository provides a docker build for [Corrade](https://grimore.org/secondlife/scripted_agents/corrade), a scripted agent (bot) for SL.
+This docker image provides [Corrade](https://grimore.org/secondlife/scripted_agents/corrade), a scripted agent (bot) for SL.
 Note that [Corrade](https://grimore.org/secondlife/scripted_agents/corrade) is free to use but closed-source and proprietary with its [own license](https://grimore.org/licenses/was-pc-od).

-This repository however is licensed under the **0-Clause BSD Licence** (see below) and merely provides a wrapper and means to run Corrade, without altering it.

-The intention is to make it easy to deploy Corrade with Docker, hence making it independent from the underlying OS or environment.
-It will work just fine on Docker for Windows, Linux, locally or with any hosting provider.

-Provided are two different docker builds, one with Centos 8 Stream, one with Debian 9 (slim).
-It's a matter of preference, which one you pick.
-They do exactly the same.

-## Pre-built Docker image

-The pre-built image with Corrade on Debian 9 can be found [in my Dockerhub repository](https://hub.docker.com/r/sysconfig/corrade-11-docker)

-## Dockerfile build

-* execute for CentOS build: `docker build -t corrade -f Dockerfile-centos .`
-* execute for Debian 9 (Slim) build: `docker build -t corrade -f Dockerfile-debian-9-slim .`

-Note, the build will try to pull https://corrade.grimore.org/download/corrade/linux-x64/LATEST.zip, which is the latest Corrade version available

 ## Startup

 With the build just created above, run:
 ```
-docker run -d -p54377:54377 --name corrade corrade
+docker run -d -p54377:54377 --name corrade sysconfig/corrade-11-docker:latest
 ```

-Then call http://127.0.0.1:54377 in the browser.
+Then call http://127.0.0.1:54377 in the browser (or the respective IP of the server you are running it on).
 Password is "nucleus".
 Configure as required.

 You can then pull down the saved configuration for future use as follows:
 ```
 docker cp corrade:/corrade/Configuration.xml .
 ```

 Alternatively, if you have a configuration already, just copy it in:
 ```